Azure/azure-event-hubs/samples/kafka/quickstart/README.md

 mvn exec:java -Dexec.mainClass="TestConsumer"
 ```

-If the Kafka-enabled Event Hub has queued events (for instance, if your producer is also running), then the consumer should now begin receiving events from topic `test`.
+If the Kafka-enabled Event Hub has incoming events (for instance, if your example producer is also running), then the consumer should now begin receiving events from topic `test`.
 If you would like to change the topic, change the TOPIC constant in `producer/src/main/java/com/example/app/TestConsumer.java`.

+By default, Kafka consumers will read from the end of the stream rather than the beginning.
+This means any events queued before you begin running your consumer will not be read.
+If you started your consumer but it isn't receiving any events, try running your producer again while your consumer is polling.
+Alternatively, you can use Kafka's [`auto.offset.reset` consumer config](https://kafka.apache.org/documentation/#newconsumerconfigs) to make your consumer read from the beginning of the stream!